 Centuries later, most “garden” excavations focused on the ancient city of Babylon and not Nineveh.
 Those miscalculations may have been what led archaeologists to doubt the existence of the ancient wonder of the world in the first place.

 As scientists dig deeper into Nineveh, they may find more evidence of these vast gardens in the future.
-Even more promising?
-The excavation site near Mosul sits on a terraced hill, just as Greek historians once described in their accounts.
+As it turns out, an excavation site near Mosul sits on a terraced hill, just as Greek historians once described in their accounts.

 What Did The Hanging Gardens Of Babylon Look Like?